obiwanjacobi/Dentlr/readme.md

     ...
 ```

-An `InvalidOperationException` is throw when the tokens are not initialized.
+An `InvalidOperationException` is thrown when the tokens are not initialized.

 ---